ermaitland/ga-project-4-frontend/README.md

 return Response(serialied_results.data)
 ```

-I made a new class as it would have a route ending with ‘search/’, I then perform a get request and filter the products by it, to any containing the query in the name, form or primary use before putting it through the serializer.
+I made a new class as it would have a route ending with ‘search/’.
+I then perform a get request and filter the products by the query in the search bar.
+They are filtered by name, form or primary use before putting it through the serializer.

 Once I created the front end app and connected the front and back end I worked on the product index first.
-I did an API call to get all the products and mapped over them on an individual product card to produce a gridded page with all the products.
+I did an API call to ‘get’ all the products and mapped over them on an individual product card to produce a gridded page with all the products.
 I then used a useEffect to have a responsive search bar working in the products index:

 ```js
 useEffect(() => {